overblog/GraphQLBundle/docs/security/fields-access-control.md

 If `config.fields.*.access` value is true field will be normally resolved but will be `null` otherwise.
 Act like access is`true` if not set.

+Additional configuration can be set using `config.fields.*.accessConfig` or globally with `config.fieldsDefaultAccessConfig`.
+The available option is :

+`nullOnDenied` : Boolean indicating if we should return `null` instead of raising an exception is the access to the field is denied. `default=false`.

 Note:

 -   in query mode: execute resolver -> execute access -> manage result in function of access